Inverse Cubature and Quadrature Kalman filters: Introduction

 Prior research on inverse Bayesian filtering includes inverse hidden Markov model\cite{mattila2020hmm} for finite state-space and inverse Kalman filter (I-KF)\cite{krishnamurthy2019how} for linear Gaussian state-space models.
 These works do not address the highly non-linear counter-adversarial systems encountered in practice.
 In this regard, our recent work proposed inverse extended KF (I-EKF) for non-linear system settings in \cite{singh2022inverse,singh2022inverse_part1}.
 However, even EKF performs poorly in case of severe non-linearities and modeling errors\cite{tenney1977tracking}, for which our follow-up work \cite{singh2022inverse_part2} introduced inverses of several EKF variants such as high-order and dithered EKFs.

-A more accurate approximation of non-linear functions than the advanced EKF variants is possible through derivative-free Gaussian sigma-point KFs (SPKFs).
-These filters generate a set of deterministic points and propagate them through the non-linear functions to approximate the true mean and covariance of the posterior density.
-While EKF is applicable to differentiable functions, SPKFs can handle discontinuities.
-A popular SPKF is the unscented KF (UKF)\cite{julier2004unscented}, which utilizes unscented transform to generate sigma points and approximate a probability density instead of non-linear functions.
-The corresponding inverse UKF (I-UKF) was proposed in our recent work \cite{singh2022iukf}.
+A more accurate approximation of a non-linear Bayesian filter than the advanced EKF variants is possible through derivative-free Gaussian sigma-point KFs (SPKFs).
+These filters generate deterministic points and propagate them through the non-linear functions to approximate the mean and covariance of the posterior density.
+While EKF is applicable to differentiable functions, SPKFs handle discontinuities.
+A popular SPKF is the unscented KF (UKF) \cite{julier2004unscented}, which utilizes unscented transform to generate sigma points and approximates the mean and covariance of a Gaussian distribution under non-linear transformation.
+The basic intuition of unscented transform is that it is easier to approximate a probability distribution than it is to approximate an arbitrary non-linear function \cite{julier2004unscented}.
+EKF, on the other hand, considers a linear approximation for the non-linear functions.
+The corresponding inverse UKF (I-UKF) was proposed in our recent work \cite{singh2023counter,singh2023iukf}.

 The SPKF performance is further improved by employing better numerical integration techniques to calculate the recursive integrals in Bayesian estimation.
 For example, cubature KF (CKF) \cite{arasaratnam2009cubature} and quadrature KF (QKF) \cite{ito2000gaussian,arasaratnam2007qkf} numerically approximate the multidimensional integral based on, respectively, cubature and Gauss-Hermite quadrature rules.
-Other examples include central difference KF\cite{norgaard2000new} and cubature-quadrature KF\cite{bhaumik2013cubature}.
-Analogous to EKFs, higher-degree CKF\cite{jia2013high}, square-root CKF\cite{arasaratnam2009cubature}, and Gaussian-sum QKF\cite{kottakki2014state,arasaratnam2007qkf} are also possible.
+The cubature-quadrature KF (CQKF)\cite{bhaumik2013cubature} uses the cubature and quadrature rules together while central difference KF\cite{ito2000gaussian} considers polynomial interpolation methods with central difference approximation of the derivatives.
+In practice, a non-linear filter's performance also depends on the system itself.
+Selecting the most appropriate filter for a given application typically entails striking a balance between estimation precision and computational complexity \cite{li2017approximate}.

+Analogous to EKFs, several advanced SPKFs have also been developed for improving either estimation accuracy (higher-degree CKFs\cite{jia2013high}) or numerical stability (square-root CKF\cite{arasaratnam2009cubature}).
+On the other hand, Gaussian-sum QKF (GS-QKF)\cite{kottakki2014state,arasaratnam2007qkf} handles non-Gaussian system models by representing the posterior density as a weighted sum of finite Gaussians.
+However, GS filters are computationally expensive, and hence, adaptive GS filters have been proposed\cite{bhaumik2019nonlinear}, wherein the Gaussian components are adapted or reduced online for efficient representation of the posterior density.